MP criticises overseers of Bank of England during crisis

 However, he noted the central bank took numerous steps to ensure banks had enough liquidity and urged them to rapidly increase their capital levels.

-At the time, responsibility for Britain's financial system was split between the BoE, the Treasury and the Financial Services Authority -- a body which was scrapped in 2013 as part of a shake-up of bank supervision.
+At the time, responsibility for Britain's financial system was split between the BoE, the finance ministry and the Financial Services Authority -- a body which was scrapped in 2013 as part of a shake-up of bank supervision.

-The BoE now has primary responsibility for financial stability, and Andrew Tyrie, an MP who chairs a parliament committee which monitors the central bank, said the BoE still needed to make more changes to how it supervises itself.
+The BoE now has primary responsibility for financial stability, and Andrew Tyrie, a lawmaker who chairs a parliament committee which monitors the central bank, said the BoE still needed to make more changes to how it supervises itself.

 "The minutes show that during the crisis the Bank of England did not have a board worthy of the name.
 This mattered.
 And it still matters," said Tyrie, one of the most vocal critics of the way the Bank of England is run.
 He has long pressed for a tougher oversight regime.